murraysagal/MSStringifyMacros/README.md

 # MSStringifyMacros

-MSStringifyMacros provides a convenient alternative to the normally tedious and potentially error-prone standard approach to coding for `NSUserDefaults` and `NSCoding`.
+MSStringifyMacros provides a convenient alternative to the normally tedious and potentially error-prone standard approach to writing code for `NSUserDefaults` and `NSCoding`.

 ## Benefits